moondg/qspace/Docu/README-updates.md

 `[10/17/2024]`
 The git repository `QSpace-v4-osx12-Monterey` compiled for (Intel-based) macOS  Monterey has been retired, and will no longer be maintained.
-It has been replaced by the new git repository **`QSpace-v4-osx15-Sequoia`**, instead.
-It is compiled on the macOS ARM architecture M3 within the Rosetta environment.
+It is replaced by the new git repository **`QSpace-v4-osx15-Sequoia`** which is compiled on the macOS ARM architecture
+M3 within the Rosetta environment.